 In the face of ecological as well as economic crises, the aim to restructure our societies, organizations, and personal lives towards more sustainability, has become an integral part of many ideas for societal development.
 The present energy crisis is exacerbating the urgency of these ideas while highlighting interdependencies in our global economy.
 The second plenary session will address the crucial roles the health sector plays in reducing greenhouse gas emissions and thus improve lives.
 Furthermore, successful contributions of health promotion in healthcare to climate change mitigation and adaption will be shown and requirements discussed.

-In many cases, primary care will be the first contact for patients with the institutions of professional healthcare.
+In many cases, primary health care will be the first contact for patients with the institutions of professional healthcare.
 Their role to promote equitable universal health coverage has furthermore been emphasized, as the demands of health communication have intensified vis-à-vis the increased needs of the broader public.
-The fourth plenary session targets the role of primary care as an intermediate between and partner of hospitals and the public and how to strengthen the relationship between these partners.
+The fourth plenary session targets the role of primary health care as an intermediate between and partner of hospitals and the public and how to strengthen the relationship between these partners.

 The development of HPH is inevitably influenced by the global health, social, environmental and equity challenges societies are facing.
 Considering the various aspects addressed throughout the conference, the fifth and final plenary session will discuss what this means for the future and how and what HPH can contribute to sustainable health and well-being.